Azure/blobxfer/docs/99-current-limitations.md

 File share which has empty directories.
 * Empty directories are not deleted if `--delete` is specified and no files remain in the directory on the Azure File share.
-* Directories with no characters, e.g. `mycontainer//mydir` are not
+* Virtual directories in Azure with no characters, e.g. `mycontainer//mydir` are not supported.
-supported.
+* Downloading of a remote path is based on prefix-matching.
+Thus a remote path of `mycontainer/mydir` will also download `mycontainer/mydirfile.txt` and `mycontainer/mydir1` in addition to `mycontainer/mydir`.
+To only download contents of `mycontainer/mydir`, please specify an `--include` filter.
+For this example, the include filter would be `--include mydir/*`.
+Ensure that the parameter is quoted or shell globbing is disabled.
+Note that a remote path of `mycontainer/mydir/` will not work as intended as, internally, `blobxfer` will strip the trailing slash.
 * `/dev/null` or `nul` destinations are not supported.
 * Application of access tiers can only be applied to block blobs on either Blob Storage or General Purpose V2 Storage accounts.
 Please see